Refer a Patient

 iScope is currently accepting new patients.
 A referral from your primary care physician or specialist is required for consultations covered by your provincial plan.
 If you require rehabilitation services a referral is not required.

-A non-invasive therapeutic option for people whose vision issues cannot be resolved by eyeglasses or contact lenses alone is vision therapy.
-It entails some drills and activities to enhance visual aptitudes, including eye movement management, eye teaming, and concentration skills.
+Vision therapy is a non-invasive therapeutic choice for those whose vision impairments cannot be remedied by eyeglasses or contact lenses alone.
+It involves some exercises and activities to improve visual abilities, such as eye movement control, eye teaming, and attention abilities.

 Visual tools and approaches are used in vision therapy to assist patients in enhancing their mental health and general wellbeing.
 Three crucial facets of visual treatment are as follows: